openutm/flight-spotlight/README.md

 1. Navigate to `http://localhost:5000/spotlight` in your browser to launch the application.
 You should see a globe and a control to input a Area of Interest (AOI).
 2. Copy paste the sample GeoJSON AOI from the importers [folder](https://raw.githubusercontent.com/openskies-sh/flight-spotlight/master/importers/aoi_geo_fence/aoi.geojson)
 3. Click the __Stream flights__ button.
 This subscribe you to the flights in AOI.
-4. This application acts as a "Display Application" and all data is provided by the "Display Provider": [Flight Blender](https://github.com/openskies-sh/flight-blender)

 ## Submitting Data into Flight Spotlight

-Flight tracking data can be submitted to Flight Spotlight by
+Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender)

 ## Logo source